pypa/cibuildwheel/docs/options.md

 like to test wheel building with these versions, you can enable this flag.

 !!! caution
+    This option is provided for testing purposes only.
+It is not recommended to distribute wheels built when `CIBW_PRERELEASE_PYTHONS` is set, such as uploading to PyPI.
 Please _do not_ upload these wheels to PyPI, as they are not guaranteed to work with the final Python release.
     Once Python is ABI stable and enters the release candidate phase, that version of Python will become available without this flag.

 Default: Off (0) if Python is available in beta phase.
 No effect otherwise.